 It is the responsibility of subject leaders to plan and manage the curriculum, assessment and recording for their subject areas.
-They report back regularly to the Head of Education who provides detail to the Management Committee via the termly Head teacher's report.
+They report back regularly to the Executive Head who provides detail to the Management Committee via the termly Head teacher's report.